aleafarrel-id/aleas-intelligence/README.md

 This diagram details how the memory system efficiently manages chat history.
 It intelligently checks for existing conversational context, integrates the three most recent chat histories along with any pinned topics into the current message, and forwards this enriched data to the AI proxy.

+---

 ## System Requirements

-This project is built upon a **LEMPP stack** (Linux, Nginx, MySQL, PHP, PHPMyAdmin) to ensure optimal functionality and performance.
+- This project is built upon a **LEMPP stack** (Linux, Nginx, MySQL, PHP, PHPMyAdmin) to ensure optimal functionality and performance.
+- Whisper AI enables audio transcription (speech-to-text) from user input.
+However, the application remains fully functional without voice recognition.

+---

 ### Web Server Configuration (Nginx)